Svend Jagd

 Saving Soldiers on the Jutlandia

 Svend Jagd recounted nearly 5,000 soldiers were treated aboard the Jutlandia.
-There were three medical ships and the Jutlandia often received the most brutally wounded.
-Despite their condition only twenty-nine wounded soldiers died once on board the ship.
-Svend Jagd credits the helicopters bringing wounded to the ship within twenty minutes of their injuries as the reason for their survival.
+He recalled there were three medical ships and the Jutlandia often received the most brutally wounded.
+Despite their condition , he remembered only twenty-nine wounded soldiers dying once on board the ship.
+He credited the helicopters bringing wounded to the ship within twenty minutes of their injuries as the reason for their survival.

 Share YouTube: